NathanGrs00/football-squad-manager/README.md

 ## Usage
 Open the application.

+Enter the username 'manager' and the password 'admin213' to log into the manager's account.

+If you want to login to the physiotherapist account, use 'physio' for the username and 'cure213' for the password.

+If you want to login to the assistant manager account, use 'assistant' for the username and 'help213' for the password.

 Use the "Players" section to add, edit, delete, and view all players.

 Use the "New selection" section to create a new selection and specify a formation.